masatonakatsuji2021/mikeneko/README.md

 ### : Head tag settings

-By using the public variable ``head``, you can automatically set the rendering HTML of the ViewPart in the head tag.
+By using the public variable ``head``, you can automatically set the rendering HTML of the UI in the head tag.

 ```typescript
 import { Controller } from "Controller";